parallelvirtualcluster/pvc/docs/manuals/api.md

 Return a JSON document containing information about all Ceph RBD volumes in the storage cluster.

-If `pool` is specified, return a JSON document listing all Ceph RBD volumes in Ceph RBD pool with name `pool`.
+If `pool` is specified, return a JSON document containing information about all Ceph RBD volumes in Ceph RBD pool with name `pool`.

-If `limit` is specified, return a JSON document listing all Ceph RBD volumes with names matching `limit` as fuzzy regex.
+If `limit` is specified, return a JSON document containing information about all Ceph RBD volumes with names matching `limit` as fuzzy regex.

 #### `/api/v1/ceph/volume/<pool>/<volume>`
  * Methods: `GET`